 In response to varied student interests and needs, the LE/AS program offers an opportunity to leave the high school campus to pursue experiences not available within this setting.
 Parental involvement and responsibility are especially vital to LE/AS options that involve leaving campus.
-Students must demonstrate superior performance in all classes to qualify and maintain eligibility for LE or

-ARTsmART OUT.
-Mentors/coaches/outside resource people must provide copies of child abuse clearances to LE/AS teachers to be kept on file.
+Students must demonstrate superior performance in all classes to qualify and maintain eligibility for LE or ARTsmART OUT and must maintain a log of their experiences with a monthly reflection.
+Mentors/coaches/outside resource people must provide copies of child abuse clearances to Volunteers in the Public Schools (VIPS) to be kept on file.
+LE/AS Out does not qualify students for priority parking permits.